-There is a saying that states “If you want something done, do it yourself”.
-Nowadays though, the saying is a bit modified: “If you want something, you just need to go to the nearest mall and buy it.”
+There is a saying that states,”If you want something done, do it yourself”.
+Nowadays, though, the saying is a bit modified: “If you want something, you just need to go to the nearest mall and buy it.”
 There is rarely something that’s not created.
-At least that’s what most people think.
+At least that’s how most people think.

-Writing has become obsolete, along with pay phones, newspapers, and print maps.
+Writing on paper has become obsolete, along with payphones, newspapers, and print maps.
 Though navigating around a foreign country is 100% better with apps like Google Maps, there is a growing tendency to rely more on machines than on our brains.
-We depend so much on the devices we use nowadays: from which route we should take, to even who we should date – that we stall when we need to make a simple calculation.
+We depend so much on the devices we use nowadays – from which route we should take, to even who we should date – that we stall when we need to make a simple calculation.

 At first glance, you might think that there is nothing wrong with consuming stuff in general.
 That you should definitely enjoy what’s already created and take advantage of the abundance of software/hardware that’s designed to make our lives easier.
 Yet, this growing trend to solely consume can lead to some nasty side effects.

 In essence, consuming means using things that are already created.
 You don’t have to additionally contribute to an item in order to take advantage of its qualities.
-When you buy a meal from the local restaurant, you don’t do anything additional to extract the nutrients inside that will feed your body and keep you going.
+For example, when you buy a meal from a local restaurant, you don’t do anything additional to extract the nutrients inside that will feed your body and keep you going.
 Except, of course, chewing plus later throwing your trash in the designated places, which sadly doesn’t happen so often.
-That’s why you can trip on all sorts of items when you’re walking around the streets.

-Thanks to this network of stores, we have a lot of free time at our disposal.
-Before you had to plant your own veggies and later harness them.
+Before, a typical day of the average person involved planting your own veggies and later harnessing them.
 This process took hours a day.
-Now you can order a six-pack of burritos online and enjoy them for a couple of days while doing something else – choosing what else to buy, for example, or watching a Netflix documentary.
+Now you can order a six-pack of burritos online and enjoy them while doing something else – choosing what else to buy, for example, or watching a Netflix documentary.

 Thanks to the applied innovations in all the different industries throughout the years, we can now live a life that’s probably 500% better than the lifestyle royalties had just 100 years ago.
-The average person has access to electricity, fresh water, 24/7 entertainment system (i.e. TV and the Internet), nice looking warm clothes and shoes, an occasional vacation to a foreign country, big apartment, vehicle, an abundance of food.
+The average person has access to electricity, freshwater, a 24/7 entertainment system (i.e. TV and the Internet), nice-looking warm clothes and shoes, an occasional vacation to a foreign country, a big apartment, a vehicle, an abundance of food.

 So far, consuming sounds super cool.
-Cheap tasty food, cool gadgets, online affairs, a lot of free time for the mind-blowing entertainment systems that send strong signals to our brain and make us feel extremely good while seated on our couch.
-Yet, there are two simple downsides emerging from all of this comfort:
+Cheap tasty food, cool gadgets, online affairs, a lot of free time for the mind-blowing entertainment systems that send strong signals to our brains and make us feel extremely good while seated on our couch.
+Yet, there are two major downsides emerging from all of this comfort:

-Our capacity to accept or tolerate delay is getting slimmer: Since we can have everything in the world – as long as we have the money – in a matter of days, sometimes even faster, we don’t really accept any sort of delay.
-We want things now.
+- Our capacity to accept or tolerate delay is getting slimmer: Since we can have everything in the world – as long as we have the money – in a matter of days, sometimes even faster, we don’t really accept any sort of delay.
+We want things now!
+We want entertainment now!
 That’s why we feel sad when we haven’t purchased something new for a while.
-That’s why we spend hours online, waiting for a new post or a new comment to appear – so we can consume it.
+And that’s also the reason we spend hours online, waiting for a new post or a new comment to appear – so we can consume it.

-Because of these emerging trends, and the lack of time to process everything, our way of thinking becomes shallow and we don’t think deep enough about what causes things to happen.
+Because of these emerging trends, and the lack of time to process everything, our way of thinking becomes shallow.
+We rarely think deep enough about what causes things to happen.
 We observe products – and also people – only from the outside.
-Never thinking about what’s behind them.
+Never thinking about what’s behind them, what’s inside them.

-This type of thinking leads to a weak character in the long-term.
-We start desiring things to happen rather easy in life and tend to take the path of least resistance – because who can wait for 2-day shipment, right?
+This type of thinking leads to a weak character in the long term.
+We start desiring things to happen rather easy in life and we tend to take the path of the least resistance – constantly pursuing quick wins becomes the norm.

 But the above is not 100% true.
 We’re creating daily and sometimes we don’t realize it: